 TABLECLOTH AND TABLE

 If you’ve gone to all this trouble to create a beautiful table, then why not bring out some of your good chairs?
 Here I selected my breakfast table white chairs.
+They no long carry these chairs but I found some adorable ones similar to mine.
 I thought the rush seats and white would compliment nicely.

 Products from Amazon.com